 Although CoverGirl is fully cruelty-free, their parent company, Coty, is not.
 CoverGirl was previously owned by Procter & Gamble, a brand that tests on animals.
 In 2015, CoverGirl was acquired by Coty along with 42 other Procter & Gamble brands.
 At the time, CoverGirl was not a cruelty-free brand.
 In 2018, CoverGirl became Leaping Bunny certified and is now the largest makeup brand to gain this certification.
 We reached out to CoverGirl and they assured us that they pulled out of China and their products are no longer sold there.
 They also confirmed that they don’t test finished products or ingredients on animals, and neither do their suppliers or any third parties, anywhere in the world.

-No, Covergirl is not sold in mainland China.
+No, Covergirl is not sold where animal testing is required by law.

 Yes, Covergirl is certified by Leaping Bunny.